PROF. MARCI HAMILTON, CEO AND ACADEMIC DIRECTOR

-Prof. Hamilton is a leading national expert on legal remedies to child sex abuse, including statute of limitation reform.
-Prof. Hamilton has been extensively quoted in national media, and is the author of two seminal books: God vs. The Gavel: The Perils of Extreme Religious Liberty, and Justice Denied, What America Must Do to Protect Its Children.
+Professor Hamilton is a leading national expert on legal remedies to child sex abuse, including statute of limitation reform.
+Prof. Hamilton has been extensively quoted in national media, and is the author of two seminal books: Justice Denied, What America Must Do to Protect Its Children and God vs. The Gavel: The Perils of Extreme Religious Liberty, which was nominated by Cambridge for a Pulitzer Prize.
 Prof. Hamilton has received many honors and awards for her pioneering work to protect the vulnerable, including the Voice of Courage Award, Voice Today, 2016; the Annual Religious Liberty Award, American Humanist Association, 2015; the Free thought Heroine of the Year, Freedom from Religion Foundation, 2014; the Frank Carrington Champion of Civil Justice Award, National Crime Victims Bar Association, 2012; Pennsylvania Woman of the Year, 2012; and the E. Nathaniel Gates Award, Cardozo Law School, for outstanding scholarly work and public advocacy, 2008.
-She is also the author of God vs. the Gavel: The Perils of Extreme Religious Liberty (Cambridge University Press 2014), which was nominated by Cambridge for a Pulitzer Prize.

 Earlier in her career, Prof. Hamilton clerked for Justice Sandra Day O’Connor at the United States Supreme Court and Judge Edward R. Becker of the United States Court of Appeals for the Third Circuit, and graduated magna cum laude from the University of Pennsylvania Law School, where she served as Editor-in-Chief of the University of Pennsylvania Law Review.